What is the Three Sister's Planting Method?•

+The Three Sisters Planting Method is essentially the companion planting of sweetcorn, climbing beans and pumpkin or squash on the same plot or within close proximity to one another.
 When most people think of companion planting it is usually to add crops that smell strongly and deter predators.
-So planting mint beside lettuce to keep snails away, marigolds with tomatoes etc. But there are other reasons for planting different crops together.
-The Three Sisters planting method is a great example of this.
+For example, planting mint beside lettuce to keep snails away, marigolds with tomatoes etc. The Three Sisters planting method is an example of companion planting at its’ best.
+Inside a Three Sisters plot each plant contributes and thrives from being near to the others, working symbiotically to deter weeds and pests, whilst enriching the soil.

-The Three Sisters in question are - sweetcorn, beans, and squash.
-If you think of a jungle or even your local woodland then this will be made up of many different plants growing under, over and around each other.
-Each plant has its place and thrives without a gardener wringing their hands and fretting about how to keep pests away.
+The Three Sisters Method works by each sister contributing to the crop growth.
+It’s not dissimilar to plant growth in a jungle or even your local woodland which, consists of many different plants harmoniously growing under, over and around each other.
+This ancient growing method is the same: each plant has its place and thrives without a gardener wringing their hands and fretting about how to keep pests away.

-So the first of our Three Sisters is sweetcorn which grows tall and strong and provides a structure for the beans to climb up.
-You can also use sunflowers as your uprights if you don't like corn.
-This will have the advantage that it will attract lots of lovely pollinators and give you sunflower seeds at the end.
+The first of our Three Sisters is sweetcorn which grows tall and strong providing a structure for the beans to climb up.

 The beans return the love by stabilising the corn so that it doesn't snap in the wind.
 They also fix the nitrogen into the soil that the other plants need and take up space between the corn stems reducing the space available for weeds.

-How much space do I need for the Three Sisters Method?
+How much space is required for the Three Sisters Method?

-Ideally, you need an area a minimum of 3 x 3 metres (10 x 10 feet) although a single 3 Sisters Mound could fit into 1 x 1 m (3 x 3 feet)
+Ideally, you need an area a minimum of 3 x 3 metres (10 x 10 feet) although a single 3 Sisters Mound could fit into 1 x 1 m (3 x 3 feet).
+However, if you do try the method on a smaller scale it is advisable to either do more than one mound or avoid sweetcorn as you need 10 to 20 plants to ensure full pollination and achieve full cobs.

 How to plant the Three Sisters Method